There’s a lot on the line when purchasing a home.

 While their degree of severity may differ, defects are common in virtually any resale home you’ll find on the market.

 This is important to keep in mind when reviewing an inspection report and negotiating repairs.
-The goal isn’t necessarily to perfect the home, but rather to remedy the defects impacting the short and long-term health of your investment.
+The goal isn’t to perfect the home, but rather to remedy the defects impacting the short and long-term health of the buyer’s investment.